-107. There is currently no prudential or conduct of business regime in place in Jersey covering prepaid card issuers.
+95. There is currently no prudential or conduct of business regime in place in Jersey covering prepaid card issuers.
 However, in certain circumstances it is possible that prepaid card activity may fall within other regulatory regimes established, for example under the BB(J) Law (deposit-taking) or the FS(J) Law (where funds loaded on to a card are held by a card issuer in a trustee capacity).

-3.3.6.7 Regulatory framework - AML/CFT/CPF
+3.3.6.7 Regulatory Framework - AML/CFT

-108. The activity of issuing prepaid cards is listed in paragraph 6 of Part 2 of Schedule 2 to the Proceeds of Crime Law: "Means of payment" issuing and administering means of payment (such as credit and debit cards, cheques, travellers' cheques, money orders and bankers' drafts, and electronic money").
+96. The activity of issuing prepaid cards is listed in Paragraph 7(1)(e) of Part B of Schedule 2 to the Proceeds of Crime Law: "issuing and administering means of payment (such as credit and debit cards, cheques, travellers' cheques, money orders and bankers' drafts, and electronic money)".

-109. As a result, any person issuing electronic money (including prepaid cards) in or from within Jersey (directly or through an agent) or through a legal person established under Jersey law:
+97. As a result, any person issuing electronic money (including prepaid cards) in or from within Jersey (directly or through an agent) or through a legal person established under Jersey law:

-- › becomes a supervised person for the purposes of the Money Laundering Order and is required to apply CDD measures, keep records, appoint an MLCO and MLRO, and to have policies and procedures in place to prevent and detect money laundering, the financing of terrorism, and the financing of proliferation; - › is required to register with the JFSC under the Supervisory Bodies Law or, where the person carries on a regulated business as defined in the Supervisory Bodies Law, to notify the JFSC that it is issuing prepaid cards; and - › is subject to supervision by the JFSC under the Supervisory Bodies Law for compliance with the Money Laundering Order and AML/CFT/CPF Codes of Practice.
+- becomes a supervised person for the purposes of the Money Laundering Order and is required to apply CDD measures, keep records, appoint an MLCO and MLRO, and to have policies and procedures in place to prevent and detect money laundering and the financing of terrorism - is required to register with the JFSC under the Supervisory Bodies Law or, where the person carries on a regulated business as defined in the Supervisory Bodies Law, to notify the JFSC that it is issuing prepaid cards and - is subject to supervision by the JFSC under the Supervisory Bodies Law for compliance with the Money Laundering Order and AML/CFT Codes of Practice.

-110. The Money Laundering Order therefore applies to prepaid card issuers with no physical presence in Jersey that issue cards through Jersey-based agents.
+98. The Money Laundering Order therefore applies to prepaid card issuers with no physical presence in Jersey that issue cards through Jersey-based agents.

-111. The Money Laundering Order does not provide for the application of simplified identification measures to prepaid card customers.
+99. The Money Laundering Order does not provide for the application of simplified identification measures to prepaid card customers.
 Prepaid card issuers are required to apply CDD measures to each customer and each third party on whose behalf the customer acts.

-112. Where a business relationship is established with a customer, a prepaid card issuer is required to monitor customer transactions undertaken throughout the course of that business relationship.
+100. Where a business relationship is established with a customer, a prepaid card issuer is required to monitor customer transactions undertaken throughout the course of that business relationship.

-113. By virtue of Article 2(3) of the EU Regulation, payment cards (among other methods of transfer) are exempt from the scope of the Wire Transfers Regulations where they are used exclusively for the purchase of goods or services and the number of the card accompanies all transfers.
-However, Article 2(3) of the EU Regulation also states that the use of a payment card to affect a person-to-person transfer of funds falls within the scope of the EU Regulation.
+101. By virtue of Article 2(3) of the EU Regulation, payment cards (among other methods of transfer) are exempt from the scope of the Wire Transfers Regulations where they are used exclusively for the purchase of goods or services and the number of the card accompanies all transfers.
+However, Article 2(3) of the EU Regulation also states that the use of a payment card in order to effect a person-to-person transfer of funds falls within the scope of the EU Regulation.

-114. This means that where they satisfy the conditions set out in Article 2(3) of the EU Regulation, a person carrying on activities listed in paragraph 6 of Part 2 of Schedule 2 to the Proceeds of Crime Law is exempt from the obligation to include information on the payer in a wire transfer.
+102. This means that where they satisfy the conditions set out in Article 2(3) of the EU Regulation, a person carrying on activities listed in Paragraph 7(1)(e) of Part B of Schedule 2 to the Proceeds of Crime Law is exempt from the obligation to include information on the payer in a wire transfer.